A-Dying-Pig/YiranLei.github.io/dota2_ember_spirit.md

 You **still deal significant damage**, but you can **no longer absorb everything the enemy throws at you**.
 Opponents now have more spells, higher burst, and multiple ways to quickly break Flame Guard, which only absorbs a fixed amount of damage.
 Walking directly into the enemy team and tanking spells is no longer viable.

 Instead, Ember becomes a **tactical leader**.
 Fight alongside your teammates rather than ahead of them.
 Let others absorb the initial wave of damage and spells, then enter the fight at the right moment—when cooldowns are committed and targets are exposed.
-Your goal is no longer to start fights, but to **control and finish them**.
+Your goal is often not to start fights, but to **control and finish them**.

 Survivability becomes just as important as damage.
 The longer Ember stays alive in a fight, the more value he provides through repeated spell usage, mobility, and pressure.
 Dying early removes all of that potential.